Anti-endomysial and anti-gliadin IgG antibodies

 Description

-This is a serological test that detects autoantibodies associated with celiac disease (visceral disease) and several other gluten-related diseases.
-These tests detect autoantibodies that are produced in the body in response to food proteins (gluten and gliadin) present in cereals (wheat, rye and barley).
-These autoantibodies cause intestinal inflammation and destruction of the intestinal mucosa.
-This results in symptoms of malabsorption and malnutrition, such as diarrhea, weakness, weight loss, abdominal pain, bloating, exhaustion, mouth ulcers, a tendency to bleeding, bone and joint pain and anemia (anemia).
-Adults may be depressed and have a general sense of illness, while children are often restless and show delayed growth and development.
+This is a serological test that detects autoantibodies associated with celiac disease and several other gluten-related conditions.
+These tests detect autoantibodies produced in the body in response to dietary proteins (gluten and gliadin) found in grains (wheat, rye, and barley).
+These autoantibodies cause intestinal inflammation and destruction of the intestinal lining.
+This results in symptoms of malabsorption and malnutrition, such as diarrhea, weakness, weight loss, abdominal pain, bloating, exhaustion, oral ulcers, a tendency to bleed, bone and joint pain, and anemia.
+Adults may experience depression and a general feeling of illness, while children are often restless and exhibit delayed growth and development.

-Determination of antibodies to gliadin and endomysium (reticulin) is performed to confirm the diagnosis of gluten enteropathy (in children - celiac disease, in adults - non-tropical Sprue) and Dermatitis herpetiformis Duhring (chronic skin disorder characterized by blistering).
-It should also be performed among blood patients with celiac disease to detect a predisposition to gluten enteropathy.
-In addition, the evaluation of these antibodies is suitable for monitoring the course of the disease, supervision of a gluten-free diet and gluten load testing.
+Gliadin and endomysium (reticulin) antibody testing is performed to confirm the diagnosis of gluten-sensitive enteropathy (celiac disease in children, nontropical sprue in adults) and Duhring's dermatitis herpetiformis (a chronic blistering skin condition).
+It should also be performed in celiac patients with blood to detect a predisposition to gluten-sensitive enteropathy.
+Evaluation of these antibodies is also useful for disease monitoring, gluten-free diet monitoring, and gluten challenge testing.

-Antibodies to gliadin and endomysium of the IgA class are practically absent in healthy people and those suffering from other intestinal diseases, and their prevalence among untreated people with gluten enteropathy is nearly 100%.
+IgA anti-gliadin and endomysium antibodies are virtually absent in healthy individuals and those with other intestinal conditions, and their prevalence among untreated individuals with gluten-sensitive enteropathy is nearly 100%.

 The following serological tests detecting specific autoantibodies are used to diagnose celiac disease:

-All serological tests used to diagnose celiac disease allow to determine the concentration of relevant autoantibodies in IgG and IgA classes in the blood.
+All serological tests used to diagnose celiac disease allow for the determination of the concentration of the appropriate IgG and IgA autoantibodies in the blood.

 IgG and IgA are two of the five classes of antibodies produced by the immune system in response to the presence of antigens.